-Later, PLO 2133, signed on June 23, 1960, revoked PLO 255 in its entirety.
-The lands originally withdrawn by PLO 255 have been conveyed out of federal ownership to MTNT, Limited in McGrath (Successor in Interest to Chamai, Inc.) for the surface estate and Doyon, Limited for the subsurface estate.
+Later, Public Land Order 2133(June 23, 1960), revoked PLO 255 in its entirety.
+The majority of the lands originally withdrawn by PLO 255 have been conveyed out of federal ownership to MTNT, Limited in McGrath (Successor in Interest to Chamai, Inc.) for the surface estate and Doyon, Limited for the subsurface estate.